IKai-Lai/Reinforcement-Learning-in-Preventive-Maintenance-and-Production-Scheduling/README.md

   Let A represent the set of N + 1 actions, denoted as A = {a<sub>1</sub>,...,a<sub>N</sub>,a<sub>N+1</sub>}, where a<sub>N+1</sub> represents a preventive maintenance activity, and an refers to the choice of job type n for processing, where n ∈ {1, 2, ⋯, N}.
   Additionally, we assume that the state transition follows a Markov process in the machine degradation process.
   In other words, the state transition is independent of past states and relies solely on the present state and the chosen action.
-  Due to the degradation of the machine, there is an associated rise in the cost of processing jobs.
+  Due to the degradation of the machine, there is an associated rise in the cost of processing jobs.<br>
   To reduce these costs, preventive maintenance is usually carried out to enhance the machine's condition timely.
   It is assumed that preventive maintenance restores the machine to its optimal condition, essentially bringing it back to a state equivalent to being "as good as new".
   The state transition process is calculated as follows: